 ‘We brought it for 1.5 million and it’s valued now for well over 11 million.
 That was a real kick along in life.’

 But it wasn’t the only reason that the decision to buy was a good one.
 ‘When we started we just had a little loft and all the boats were kept outside.
 It doesn’t take them long to deteriorate and look second hand.
 We used to go to boat shows and say ‘we do so well at the boats shows, why don’t we do so well at our normal showroom?’
 And the reason is that at a boat show you’ve got the boats looking all nice, shiny and well presented with all the gear in them, all set up.'

 ‘When we moved to 96 Taren Point Road we had half the goods inside and half the goods outside and the stuff inside was always selling well.’

 In 2003 the business moved to its current premises at 1 Box Road, Taren Point, thereby creating Australia’s largest undercover boating showroom and an atmosphere Short describes as being ‘like a boat show every day.’
 In line with his policy of only stocking well known names, the dealership specialises in brands including Sea Ray, Boston Whaler, Stacer and Mercury outboards.

 Short said that people love the convenience of an undercover boat showroom and that the move contributed to his being voted the international Sea Ray dealer of the year for the last three years in a row.
 The company which started in a small loft continues to expand, last year purchasing Ferguson’s Boatshed Marina with its 44 berth marina, 31 Tonne travel lift and on site restaurant Plonk!
 Café at the Spit in Mosman.
 Watch this space- there are some more big improvements and changes planned for the next 2 years.
+Contact details: